Captain America: The Captain: Plot

-The Commission for Superhuman Activities charges Steve Rogers with decades of unpaid taxes, back-dated to his disappearing in action in 1945.
+The Commission on Superhuman Activities charges Steve Rogers with decades of unpaid taxes, back-dated to his disappearing in action in 1945.
 They insist as repayment he serve them in an official capacity as Captain America.
 Uncertain over the legality of serving American foreign affairs, Steve spends a day considering the issue.
 Meanwhile, a terrorist known as Warhead parachutes onto the Washington Monument with a thermonuclear device, threatening to detonate it unless America goes to war.
-Witnessing this, John Walker, who has previously antagonized Rogers as the Super-Patriot, decides to get involved, hoping dealing with the incident will grant him publicity.
+Witnessing this, John Walker, who has previously antagonized Rogers as the Super-Patriot, decides to get involved, hoping that dealing with the incident will grant him publicity.
 Walker's involvement ends with Warhead killing himself with a grenade.
 After considering his options, Rogers declares he cannot serve the US government as Captain America, and resigns the title, leaving behind his uniform and shield.

 Having demonstrated himself, Walker is appointed as the new Captain America by the CSA, undergoing a period of training to sufficiently match Roger's combat prowess in the field.
 Lemar Hoskins, who had previously worked alongside Walker as one of the Bold Urban Commandoes, is allowed to serve as his partner, Bucky (Hoskins later takes the new name of "Battlestar", after readers wrote in to inform writer Mark Gruenwald that "Bucky" was a derogatory term for African-American men).
 The two remaining members of the commandoes, feeling slighted by Walker, attempt to blackmail him.
 In response, Walker and Hoskins attack them, resulting in a public brawl.
 When confronted by this by his superiors, Walker admits to his culpability, determined to live up to the image of Captain America.
 Walker's first mission is to deal with the ultra-conservative hate group the Watchdogs, where he is alarmed to find he agrees with many of their viewpoints.

-Meanwhile, Steve Rogers goes on a driving tour of America, prompting the Falcon, Demolition Man, Nomad and Vagabond to gather together to track him down.
+Meanwhile, Steve Rogers goes on a driving tour of America, prompting the Falcon, Demolition Man, Nomad, and Vagabond to gather together to track him down.
 As they do, Rogers encounters the eco-terrorist Brother Nature.
 The encounter rekindles Rogers' desire to help others, and he takes on the new persona of "The Captain", wearing a red, white and black outfit based on his original one.
 Together, the heroes thwart a group of snake-themed villains from robbing a Las Vegas casino, though they are arrested by the police for vigilantism.
 While in custody, Sidewinder of the Serpent Society arrives to free and recruit the villains, succeeding despite Rogers' efforts.
 Elsewhere, Walker is sent on a mission to detain the villain Professor Power, but in a burst of rage beats the man to death.